Data Element: ECOSYSTEM UNIT NAME

 ||An electronic copy of the official values to be used for this data element is available here in ASCII (.txt) format.
 An electronic copy of the file is also available here in MS Word format.
 These values represent the official ecosystem unit names used by the Service as of December 26, 2008.
 The source files include Region numbers to identify the ecosystem units associated with each Region of the Service.|

-For information on past versions of this standard, contact the National Data Administrator, Geospatial and Data Services, Division of Information Resources and Technology Management.
+For information on past versions of this standard, contact the Chief Data Officer

 Part 052, FW 1, Ecosystem Approach to Fish and Wildlife Conservation.